taltman/taltman.github.io/_posts/2020-04-05-all-public-primers.md

 ### China

-* China-N: A high-temerature hairpin loop in the reverse primer
+* China-N: A high-temperature hairpin loop in the reverse primer
-* China-N: A high-temerature hairpin loop in the hybridization probe
+* China-N: A high-temperature hairpin loop in the hybridization probe
 * China-N: The hybridization probe's Tm is not at least 6 degrees Celsius higher than the primers' Tm
 * ORF1ab: The hybridization probe has a high-temperature hairpin loop